ministryofjustice/licences-feature-specs/README.md

 * See http://www.gebish.org/manual/current/
 * See http://spockframework.org/spock/docs/1.1/all_in_one.html

-* Where specs relae to a particular user type, put them in a subdir named for that user type
+* Where specs relate to a particular user type, put them in a subdir named for that user type
 * Use the PageObject style
 * Prefer `@Stepwise` because it's a bit faster